December 8th

 dasha-kUpa-samaa vaapI dasha-vaapI-samo hradaH ।

-dasha-hrada-samaH putraH dasha-putra-samo drumaH ॥
+dasha-hrada-samaH putraH dasha-putra-samaH drumaH ॥